Quarterly intensive workshops for designing emergent possibilities

 WHAT HAPPENS

-Each quarterly sprint is a focused, intensive workshop (6 hours over two sessions) designed to help you develop the imaginative infrastructure for navigating transitions and designing viable futures.
+Each quarterly sprint is a focused, intensive workshop ( over four sessions) designed to help you develop the imaginative infrastructure for navigating transitions and designing viable futures.

 Scenario Planning